Sid Vicious: Sex Pistols (1977–1978)

+In 1977, the Sex Pistols were recording in Wessex Sound Studios at the same time as Queen.
+Vicious entered the control room Queen was working in and mockingly called out to them: "Oi, Freddie!
+Have you succeeded in bringing ballet to the masses yet?"
+(This was a reference to an earlier NME interview in which Mercury gave parallels between ballet and rock music).
+Freddie Mercury responded: "Ah, Simon Ferocious!" and "We're trying dear, we're trying."
+Mercury then grabbed Vicious by the lapels and threw him out of the room.

 On 24 December 1977, the Sex Pistols played The Royal Links Pavilion, Cromer; the next day, the band played two shows at Ivanhoe's in Huddersfield, West Yorkshire.
 It was during the national Fire Brigades Strike and the band performed a matinee for the children of firefighters.
 In the 2013 documentary Never Mind the Baubles: Xmas '77 with the Sex Pistols, Lydon claimed that Vicious had to be warned not to be the "hardcore, tough rocker bloke" in front of the children.
 The track of Vicious singing the Johnny Thunders song "Born to Lose", which appears on Sid Sings, was recorded during this performance, as Vicious stepped in when Lydon left the stage to pose as Father Christmas.
 These were the Sex Pistols' last performances in Britain, until the original members reunited for the Filthy Lucre Tour in 1996.